Xiaogang-Li/intel-telemetry-tool/README.md

 # intel-telemetry-tool
-a library for measuring the state of intel devices (CPU, GPU, Memory, etc.)
+This is a library for measuring the state of intel devices (CPU, GPU, Memory, etc.)

 This tool has some dependencies, please install the following dependencies before build this tool.